SIDN/ietf-wg-rpp-charter/rpp-charter.md

 a goal.

-The REGEXT working group is chartered to maintain and standardize extensions to EPP, therefore extensions or changes for EPP are explicitly out of scope for this group.
+The REGEXT working group is chartered to maintain and standardize extensions to EPP, therefore extensions or changes for EPP are explicitly out of scope for the RPP working group.
 Some IETF participants are expected to be involved in both groups, and there may be some need for coordination between REGEXT and RPP.